When Were Contact Lenses Invented?

-Just a few short years later, in 1940, German optometrist Heinrich Wöhlk produced the first fully plastic lenses, based on work of Feinbloom in the 1930s.
+Just a few short years later, in 1940, German optometrist Heinrich Wöhlk produced the first fully plastic lenses, based on the work of Feinbloom in the 1930s.

 Up until this point in history, all of the lenses that have been developed, successful or not, have been scleral lenses, meaning they sat on the large, white area of the eye, rather than the cornea, which is much smaller, and works as the eyes natural refractory lens.

 The first corneal lenses were developed in 1949, and were much smaller and more comfortable than the previous scleral lens designs.
 They rested strictly on the cornea, instead of across all of the visible ocular surface.
-The increased comfort allowed to lenses the be worn up to sixteen hours a day, whereas previous lenses could only be worn for 3-4 hours at a time.
+The increased comfort allowed to lenses be worn up to sixteen hours a day, whereas previous lenses could only be worn for 3-4 hours at a time.
 As manufacturing technology improved into the 1960s, and lens designs became more sophisticated, Plexiglas corneal lenses became the first contacts to have mass appeal.

-Between the late 1950s through to the mid 1990s, contact lenses were both expensive and fragile.
+Between the late 1950s to the mid 1990s, contact lenses were both expensive and fragile.
 The risk of damaging them was so great, that Replacement Lens Insurance was available to protect people who wore contacts from having to pay out of pocket should anything happen to their delicate lenses.
 Advancements in contact lens technology eventually made them less expensive and more flexible, causing the entire RLI industry to be phased out by 1994.

 One of the more limiting disadvantages of Plexiglas lenses is the limited amount of oxygen they allow through to the surface of the eye.
 This can lead to a number of negative and potentially serious side effects.
 This spurred new research and development, that by the end of the 1970s, led to a range of oxygen-permeable yet rigid materials that overcome this problem.
-These "rigid gas permeable" polymers, commonly referred to as or RGP, were the staple contact lens format through the 1990s.
+These "rigid gas permeable" polymers, commonly referred to as RGP, were the staple contact lens format through the 1990s.

-Along side RGP lenses, soft contact lenses were also being researched and developed, although their success wasn't an overnight process.
-The early research into soft lenses was done by Czech chemists Otto Wichterle and Drahoslav Lím, which began in 1959.
+Alongside RGP lenses, soft contact lenses were also being researched and developed, although their success wasn't an overnight process.
+The early research into soft lenses was done by Czech chemists Otto Wichterle and Drahoslav Lím, and began in 1959.
 Several years later, in 1965, the National Patent Development Corporation in the United States purchased the rights to produce the lenses, but sublicensed them to Bausch & Lomb.
 Soft contact lenses were only sold in a few small countries, but really began to gain popularity when they were finally approved for sale in the USA by the Food and Drug Administration in 1971.

-Not long after, soft lenses were prescribed more often than rigids.
+Not long after, soft lenses were prescribed more often than rigid.
 A clear advantage over RGP lenses was their immediate comfort.
 Unlike soft lenses, which conform to the shape of the eye, RPG lenses take some time to get used to as the eye shapes to the lens.
-Some people find rigid lenses comfortable in as little as a few days or weeks, while other never completely adjust.
+Some people find rigid lenses comfortable in as little as a few days or weeks, while others never completely adjust.

 Gradually, over the next 25 years, the polymers from which soft lenses are manufactured improved time and time again.
 Increases in oxygen permeability and wetability, made them more comfortable, and decreases in manufacturing costs made them literally disposable.
-In fact, disposable soft contact lenses were first conceived by British optometrist Rishi Agarwal in by 1972.
+In fact, disposable soft contact lenses were first conceived by British optometrist Rishi Agarwal in 1972.

 One of the more recent improvements made in contact lens technology was the development of the first silicone hydrogel contact lenses in 1998, by Ciba Vision in Mexico.
 These new lenses utilised the benefits of silicone, which has much greater oxygen permeability than previous materials.
 Additionally, the new silicone hydrogel material performed just as well as the standard hydrogel, which had been in use for more than 3 decades.
 This allowed for the sale of the first soft lenses that were suitable for extended (overnight) wear, with no compromise needed in regards to vision correcting ability.